nguepigit2020/Project1/.ipynb_checkpoints/README-checkpoint.md

 and you should see your model training!

-## The script code will wrote clearly very soon
+## The script code will be written clearly very soon.